ndujar/ndvd-ndvr/research/Milestone-2.md

 - For newly transcoded videos, extract their feature vectors and query the coarse LSH tables.
 - Compare the feature vector of the new item with the matches returned by means of the adequate distance metric (Jaccard, cosine, ...).
 - Run a one-to-one comparison in the time domain, searching for common patterns over signals resampled to the same framerate.
-- Flag the new item as **copy** if there are overlapping frames over a given threshold
+- Flag the new item as **copy** if there are overlapping frames over a given threshold.

+# Conclusions and further work

+In this second milestone we presented a more detailed view of the four elements of the MPEG-7 video descriptor (**coarse**, **confidence**, **words** and **fine** signatures).

+We also took a closer look at the characteristics of the VCDB dataset from the perspective of the use of the signatures computed in the previous milestone.
+It became clear that, in order to find matches of sub-segments it is necessary to apply a framerate resampling procedure in the fine signature level.

+Finally, the Locality Sensitivity Hashing workflow was introduced as a means to build a sub-linear complexity system for duplicate search and flaging.

+In the next milestone, we will aim at building  and evaluating a toy system for duplicate detection based on the VCDB dataset that improves over the one-to-one system, FFmpeg based, that we introduced in Milestone 1.